CLICK HERE TO RENT THE FILM

 As the team continues to improve the film, distribute the film, and market the film, additional resources are needed to maximize the project's quality, reach, and impact.
 Opportunities for international television play, theatrical screenings, educational use, and other forms of distribution are on the horizon.
 The film team is actively fundraising, pursuing the widest possible release.

 The film’s nonprofit partner, Mountain Studies Institute, has made it possible for individual contributions to Bears of Durango to be tax deductible.
-Those interested in making a contribution are encouraged to do so by clicking the link below.
+Those interested in making a contribution are encouraged to do reach out to bearsofdurango@gmail.com.

 PAPERS PUBLISHED FROM THE DURANGO BLACK BEAR STUDY